MunaZekia/PWA-Text-Editor/01-Class-Content/19-PWA/01-Activities/22-Stu_IndexedDB/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

 * How does an object store in IndexedDB compare to a table or collection in other databases?
+// Object stores in IndexedDB are similar to tables in other databases.
+They are used to store data in the form of records.
+Each record is a JavaScript object that contains key-value pairs.
+The key is used to identify the record, and the value is the data that is stored in the record.

+// indexdb the size of the database is limited to 2GB.
+// but the size of the object store is limited to 50GB.

 Use [Google](https://www.google.com) or another search engine to research this.